JonathanWilbur/mueller-report/volume1.md

 > campaign and Russia's efforts ....
 As with any counterintelligence investigation,
 > this will also include an assessment of whether any crimes were committed.

-The investigation continued under then-director Comey for the next seven weeks until May 9, 2017, when president Trump fired Comey as FBI director-an action which is analyzed in
+The investigation continued under then-director Comey for the next seven weeks until May 9, 2017, when president Trump fired Comey as FBI director-an action which is analyzed in Volume II of the report.

-Volume II of the report.
-On May 17, 2017, Acting attorney general Rod Rosenstein appointed the special counsel and authorized him to conduct the investigation that Comey had confirmed in his congressional testimony, as well as matters arising directly from the investigation, and any other matters within the scope of 28 C.F .R. § 600.4(a), which generally covers efforts to interfere with or obstruct the investigation. president Trump reacted negatively to the special counsel's appointment.
+On May 17, 2017, Acting attorney general Rod Rosenstein appointed the special counsel and authorized him to conduct the investigation that Comey had confirmed in his congressional testimony, as well as matters arising directly from the investigation, and any other matters within the scope of 28 C.F.R. § 600.4(a), which generally covers efforts to interfere with or obstruct the investigation.

+President Trump reacted negatively to the special counsel's appointment.
 He told advisors that it was the end of his presidency, sought to have attorney general Jefferson (Jeff) sessions unrecused from the Russia investigation and to have the special counsel removed, and engaged in efforts to curtail the special counsel's investigation and prevent the disclosure of evidence to it, including through public and private contacts with potential witnesses.
 Those and related actions are described and analyzed in Volume II of the report.

 ### THE special counsel'S charging decisions

 In reaching the charging decisions described in Volume 1 of the report, the Office determined whether the conduct it found amounted to a violation of federal criminal law chargeable under the principles of federal prosecution.
 See justice Manual § 9-27.000 et seq.
 (2018).
 The standard set forth in the justice Manual is whether the conduct constitutes a crime ; if so, whether admissible evidence would probably be sufficient to obtain and sustain a conviction;
 and whether prosecution would serve a substantial federal interest that could not be adequately served by prosecution elsewhere or through non-criminal alternatives.
-See justice Manual § 9- 27 .220. section V of the report provides detailed explanations of the Office's charging decisions, which contain three main components.
-First, the Office determined that Russia's two principal interference operations in the 2016
+See justice Manual § 9-27.220.

+Section V of the report provides detailed explanations of the Office's charging decisions, which contain three main components.

-U.S. presidential election-the social media campaign and the hacking-and-dumping operations- violated U.S. criminal law.
+First, the Office determined that Russia's two principal interference operations in the 2016 U.S. presidential election-the social media campaign and the hacking-and-dumping operations- violated U.S. criminal law.
 Many of the individuals and entities involved in the social media campaign have been charged with participating in a conspiracy to defraud the United States by